dplocki/podcast-downloader/README.md

 ## Running the script

-The script [require configuration file](#configuration) in order to work.
+The script [requires configuration file](#configuration) in order to work.
-After installation, the script can be called as any Python module:
+After installation, the script can be run as any Python module:

 ```bash
 python -m podcast_downloader